Syracuse City School District

 The Syracuse City School District is a public school district serving students in pre-kindergarten through twelfth grade from Syracuse, New York.
+The district includes the entire city limits.

 Syracuse City Schools enrolls 20,000 students in over thirty primary and secondary school buildings.
 The school district is run by a board of education that sets school policy and approves school spending.
 Having the designation of a city school district, the district's budget is a sub-item in Syracuse, New York's municipal budget.
 The board hires a superintendent under contract to carry out its policies.